Olivier-Boudeville/Ceylan-Myriad/doc/Ceylan-Myriad-Layer-conditional-code-english.rst

 Defining the code to inject
 ---------------------------

-Based on the defined tokens, code may be injected; this code can be any Erlang expression, and the value to which it will evaluate can be used as any other value in the program.
+Based on the defined tokens, code may be injected; this code can be any Erlang expression, and the value to which it will evaluate (at runtime) can be used as any other value in the program.

-Injecting a *single* expression (i.e. not multiple ones) is not a limitation: not only this only expression can be a function call (thus corresponding to arbitrarily many expressions), but more significantly a series of expressions can be nested in a ``begin`` / ``end`` block, making them a single expression [#]_.
+Injecting a *single* expression (i.e. not multiple ones) is not a limitation: not only this single expression can be a function call (thus corresponding to arbitrarily many expressions), but more significantly a series of expressions can be nested in a ``begin`` / ``end`` block, making them a single expression [#]_.

 .. [#] A previous implementation of ``cond_utils`` allowed to specify the code to inject either as an expression or as a *list* of expressions.
 It was actually a mistake, as a single expression to return can be itself a list (ex: ``["red", "blue"]``), which bears a different semantics and should not be interpreted as a list of expressions to evaluate.
 For example, the result from the code to inject may be bound to a variable, in which case we expect ``A=["red", "blue"]`` rather than ``A="red", "blue"`` (this latter term being constructed but not used).